Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 ProsCons

-Easy to useMay not be compatible with older iPhone generations9
+Easy to useMay not be compatible with older iPhone generations

 Sending limits

-With Apple Cash, you can receive or send a minimum of $1 per message and a maximum of $10,000 per message.
-You’re also limited to sending or receiving a $10,000 maximum for a week.
-The maximum amount you can hold in your Apple Cash balance is $20,000.11
+You can send or receive a minimum of $1 per message and a maximum of $10,000 per message.
+You’re also limited to $10,000 maximum per week.
+The maximum amount you can hold in your Apple Cash balance is $20,000.

 Data security

-Apple Cash uses end-to-end encryption and requires Touch ID or Face ID to authorize transactions.
-Additionally, all transactions are monitored for fraud and unauthorized activity. it requires two-factor authentication with your Apple ID to make payments.
+Apple Cash uses end-to-end encryption and requires Touch ID or Face ID to authorize every transaction.
+Your Apple ID’s two-factor authentication adds another security layer before you can make payments.

 ProsCons